19. Ocean Acidification

 It is difficult to imagine a more disastrous threat to life in the oceans than the extinction of shell fish, pteropods and krill due to ocean warming and acidification.
 Many scientists think that we are in, or about to enter, the sixth mass extinction, which parallels the Great Dying, 250 million years ago.
 One of the biggest concerns is that the oceans are acidifying faster than at any time in history and marine stocks simply will not be able to adjust.
 The other concern is that the ocean will continue to absorb CO2 from the atmosphere long after we stop polluting the air.
 “Alarmingly, the pH drop observed is 100 times faster than any changes in prior millennia.
 Left unchecked, CO2 levels will create a very different ocean, one never experienced by modern species.”

 There is a time lag.
 By the time we experience the full impact of marine extinction it may well be too late.
 This acidification is ongoing, relentless, undeniable, and, even if we stop releasing GHG gases, unstoppable.
 There may be still time, though, to reduce the negative effects of acidification.
-We have to try.
+We must try.
 A lot of political and industry leaders say we can continue building pipelines and expanding fossil fuel production while “caring” for the environment.
 But there is no such middle ground.
 This is an emergency situation that requires an emergency response.

 (Robin McKie, science editor, the guardian, October 4/2009) http://www.theguardian.com/world/2009/oct/04/arctic-seas-turn-to-acid